afsc-assessments/ebswp_2023/doc/EBSpollock.md

 $\it{B_{msy}}$ at present, but projections indicate a decline given recent catch levels and future trends will depend on pollock survival at egg, larval, and juvenile stages which may be compromised given the lack of a cold pool and a  considerable redistribution into the northern part of the Bering Sea.
-It seems likely that recruitment in the near term will be below average yet the population dynamics, being data driven, projects recruitment to be average.
+Recruitment in the near term could be below average yet projections assume average recruitment (with uncertainty).
 Additional age-specific aspects of the spawning population indicates that the stock has recovered somewhat from  a low diversity of ages (for both the population and the mean age of the spawning stock weighted by spawning output